 Community Access to Rectal Artesunate for MALaria (CARAMAL)

-Unitaid has approved several grants across various domains to help to prevent malaria deaths among pregnant women and children under five years of age, the groups at highest risk for malaria infection.
-One grant has been developed into a full project to investigate the necessary conditions required to provide quality-assured artesunate rectal capsules suppositories (ARC) as a pre-referral intervention for suspected cases of severe malaria in children under five.
+Unitaid has approved several grants across various domains to help prevent malaria deaths among pregnant women and children under five years of age, the groups at highest risk for malaria infection.
+One grant has been developed into a full project to investigate the necessary conditions required to provide quality-assured artesunate rectal capsules (ARC) as a pre-referral intervention for suspected cases of severe malaria in children under five.

 The objective of the project is to increase access to quality-assured Artesunate Rectal Capsules as a part of a strengthened severe malaria management system.